thomassuedbroecker/watson-nlp-custom-init-container/README.md

 [Ensure you followed the steps in the `readme.md` here in this project.](https://github.com/thomassuedbroecker/watson-nlp-custom-init-container/blob/main/code/tmpmodel/YOUR_MODEL.md)

-Your copyed `model archive file` must have the file extension `.zip`.
+Your copied `model archive file` must have the file extension `.zip`.

 ```sh
 export TMP_HOME=$(pwd)